 Oona Mosna, Film

-Oona Mosna is an artist, author, and curator who has organized more than one thousand screenings, retrospectives and performances for venues internationally.
+Artist, author, and curator Oona Mosna has organized more than one thousand screenings, retrospectives and performances for venues internationally.
 She has also produced dozens of films, which have screened at Tate Modern, the Whitney Museum of American Art, the Smithsonian National Museum of African American History and Culture, Musem of Modern Art (MoMA), New York Film Festival, and Berlinale.
-She is director of Media City Film Festival in Windsor-Detroit.
+She is artistic director of Media City Film Festival in Windsor-Detroit.

-Jonathan Rajewski is an artist and writer who lives and works between Hamtramck, Michigan and New Haven, Connecticut.
-He earned a degree in Philosophy from Michigan State University in 2009 and is a 2021 MFA Candidate in Painting and Printmaking at the Yale School of Art.
+Artist and writer Jonathan Rajewski lives in Hamtramck, Michigan.
+He earned a degree in Philosophy from Michigan State University in 2009 and an MFA in Painting and Printmaking from the Yale School of Art in 2021.
 He is a co-founder of the Hamtramck Free School and a recipient of the 2015 Kresge Artist Fellowship.
-His work and writing has appeared in The Yale Review, Mousse Magazine, The Exhibitionist (MIT Press) and Essay’d (Wayne State Press).
+His work and writing has appeared in The Yale Review, Mousse Magazine, The Exhibitionist (MIT Press), and Essay’d (Wayne State Press).

 Chris Tysh, Poetry

-Chris Tysh, poet and playwright, is the author of 10 books, the latest of which is Derrida’s In/Voice published by BlazeVOX in 2020.
+Poet and playwright Chris Tysh is the author of ten books, the latest of which is Derrida’s In/Voice published by BlazeVOX in 2020.
 She holds fellowships from The National Endowment of the Arts and the Kresge Foundation.
 She teaches at Wayne State University.

-Rebecca Mazzei is a curator, writer, and co-owner of Trinosophes, an independent arts space presenting multidisciplinary programming by local, national and international artists.
-Previously, she served as Deputy Director + Special Projects at Museum of Contemporary Art Detroit, Assistant Dean at College for Creative Studies, and was arts and culture editor at Detroit's alternative newsweekly, Metro Times.
+As co-owner of the decade-old independent arts space Trinosophes, located in Detroit’s historic Eastern Market, Rebecca Mazzei is a curator and publisher whose other projects include Two Rooms Records and Trinosophes Editions.
+With her partner, musician Joel Peterson, Trinosophes presents multidisciplinary programming by local, national, and international artists.
+Previously, Mazzei served as deputy director + special projects at Museum of Contemporary Art Detroit, assistant dean at College for Creative Studies, and arts and culture editor at Detroit’s Metro Times alternative newsweekly.

 Michael Jackman, Copy Editor